-Minnesota Citizens for the Arts is looking for new Greater Minnesota members for their Board of Trustees.
-Terms begin December, 2017 and will last for two years.
+Nominations for MCA’s Board Now Open.
+Minnesota Citizens for the Arts is looking to add four new members to their Board of Trustees.
+There are three openings in Greater Minnesota and one in the Seven County Metro Area.
+Terms begin December, 2019 and will last for two years.

 Interested?
-Fill out the form below and return it by November 1, 2017 by email, fax, or by snail mail to the address below.
+Fill out the form below and return itby November 1, 2019 by email, fax, or by snail mail to the address below.
 MCA’s bylaws ensure that board representation comes from all over the state.
 Half of MCA’s 36 board members must come from the Twin Cities metro area, and half from Greater Minnesota.

 Have mix of party affiliation, and provide balance in terms of the size or type of organizations represented on the board (large, medium, small, arts education, individual artist, etc.)

 Provide other balances in terms of representing the state or the arts community (ie diversity in terms of age, race, etc).